fpapai/reactivetest/Readme.md

 https://github.com/GoogleContainerTools/jib

 Made by Google.
-Can work with and without local docker CLI.
+It can work with and without local docker CLI.
-It can add local or remote repository.
+It can add to local or remote repository.

  * ```gradle jibDockerBuild```
- uses local docker cli, it stores image locally
+ uses local docker cli; stores image locally

- * ```gradle jib``` pushes image to remove repository.
+ * ```gradle jib``` pushes image to remote repository.
 It does not need local docker installation.
 Uncomment the documented code in build.gradle.
-Username/passwords are required.
-Can be set in build file or provided in CLI.
+Username/passwords are required for docker repo.
+Those can be set in build file or provided in CLI.